 Libya Public Finance

-Figure 1 below provides a snapshot of 2012-2015 Libyan national budget.
+Figure 1 below provides a snapshot ofLibya’s public financeswith projections through 2021.
 During the 2010-2013 period, the executed budget did not typically exceed the overall amount authorized by parliament, but its composition substantially differed from that of the approved budget.
 The overall rate of budget execution was around 80 percent in 2010 and 2012 and was about 93 percent in 2013.
-There has been no approved (official) budget over the past two years (2014-2015).
-In FY2012, development budget spending accounted for slightly more than 52% of all government spending, with wages and salaries comprising 24%.
-However, over the past several years, development spending has virtually collapsed, comprising an estimated 15% of total government spending in FY2015, down from a budgeted 52% of total budget spending in FY2012.
+There has been no approved (official) budget over the past several years (2014-2018).
+The GNA has recently approved a unified national budget, however the HOR has failed to adopt/approve this budget legislation.
+Of note, over the past several years, development spending (capital investment) in Libya has virtually collapsed, comprising an estimated 1o% of total government spending in FY2018, down from a budgeted 52% of total budget spending in FY2012.

-Immediate challenges are to manage fiscal spending pressures while restoring and improving basic public services.
+Immediate challenges with respect to fiscal planning include how to manage fiscal spending pressures while restoring and improving basic public services.
 A longer term goal is to help develop the framework and institutions for a more diversified market-based economy, broadening the economic base beyond the oil and gas sector.
 Although the Bank’s post-conflict engagement was initially expected to accompany only Libya’s short term economic recovery efforts, the transition program will lay the foundation for longer term goals.
 This includes creating a more vibrant and competitive economy with a level playing field for the private sector to create sustainable jobs and wealth.
 It also includes transforming the management of oil revenues to ensure they are used in the best interests of the country and to the benefit of all citizens equally.
 This will also ensure that citizens have a role in defining and voicing their communities’ best interests.